-In the face of burgeoning demand, manufacturers are boosting production with new, larger RHKs that require larger diameter and longer rollers compared to earlier versions of the kilns.
-These rollers must also demonstrate long service life and high reliability with large loads.
+In the face of burgeoning demand, manufacturers are boosting production with new, larger RHKs that require larger diameter and longer rollers compared to earlier kiln versions.
+These rollers must also demonstrate long service life and high reliability with significant loads.

 Saint-Gobain Performance Ceramics & Refractories’ Hexoloy® SE is a self-bonded fine-grained (less than 10 µm) silicon carbide (SiC) material that combines exceptional strength at high-temperature operation with high chemical corrosion resistance.
 Here are five reasons why Hexoloy material is ideally suited for RHKs in Li-ion battery manufacturing applications.

 RHK temperatures can reach up to 1,200°C (2,192°F) during the calcination process for cathodes.
-Hexoloy® SE material’s single-phase composition allows it to operate up to 1,600°C in air and results in an extremely low coefficient of thermal expansion (4.02 x 10-6/°C), making it very stable in severe-environment applications.
+Hexoloy® SE material’s single-phase composition allows it to operate up to 1,600°C in air (and even higher in an inert atmosphere) and results in an extremely low coefficient of thermal expansion (4.02 x 10-6/°C), making it very stable in severe-environment applications.